photo/documentation/docs/faq/PhotoManagement.markdown

 If you'd like to set one of your uploaded photos as your user photo, visit your gallery, find a photo you'd like to use, and select the person icon.

 ## What are albums?
 How do they work?
 An album is a collection of photos grouped around a theme of your choice.
 This lets you share many photos with friends or browse your own photos more easily.
-Albums can be public or private on your albums page.
+While albums are public on your albums page, the individual photos in the albums will retain the privacy setting you gave them.

+Since album photos retain their individual privacy settings, an album consisting entirely of private photos won't have a cover photo.

 ## How do I create an album?
 While you're logged into your Trovebox site, visit Albums.
 Select Create Album, enter the name of your album under the Create Album section, and click Create.